cesarb/blake2-rfc/README.md

 ## Non-RFC uses

-This crate is limited to the features described in the draft RFC: only the "digest length" and "key length" parameters can be used.
+This crate is limited to the features described in the RFC: only the "digest length" and "key length" parameters can be used.

 If you need to use other advanced BLAKE2 features, this crate has an undocumented function to create a hashing context with an arbitrary